Use code PERFMATTERS for an extra 10% off!

 DOM monitoring

-Note: If you aren’t using infinite scrolling, we don’t recommend enabling this option.
+Note: If you aren’t using any functions that will dynamically add new images to the page, we don’t recommend enabling this option.

 Exclude images from lazy loading